bastienboutonnet/bastienboutonnet.com/content/homepage/index.md

 draft: false
 ---

-I'm Bastien Boutonnet, a senior data scientist at [TripActions](https://tripactions.com/) and an Amsterdam resident.
+I'm Bastien Boutonnet, a lead data scientist at [soda.io](https://www.soda.io/) and an Amsterdam resident.

 I like to build and maintain open-source projects and tools for data practitioners, which I mostly do under the [bitpicky](http://github.com/bitpicky) umbrella.